Sup3Legacy/FerrOS/docs/report/report.md

 ---
 title: FerrOS
 author: Gabriel \textsc{Doriath Döhler}, Paul \textsc{Fournier}, Constantin \textsc{Gierczak-Galle}, Samuel \textsc{Vivien}
-abstract: FerrOS is a UNIX-like OS based on a minimalist hybrid-approach-kernel.
+abstract: FerrOS is a UNIX-like OS based on a minimalist hybrid-kernel.
 Its main particularity is the language it is written it.
 FerrOS is written in pure Rust.
 toc: true
 numbersections: true
 ---